Shulyaka/watercounter/README.md

 # watercounter

-A set of tools to manage water impulse counter
+A set of tools to manage water impulse counter and gpio valve

 Features: